BELIEF, HOPE, FAITH, OBEDIENCE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 There is no scriptural basis I know of that supports our hope that we will be changed in character by dying and going to Heaven.
 There is no scriptural basis that supports the idea of mansions in Heaven.
 This venerable tradition is based on an archaic translation of John 14:2.
-It appears nowhere else in the Bible, according to my understanding.
+According to my understanding, it appears nowhere else in the Bible.

 The warfare that is taking place today is between good and evil; God and Satan; Christ and Antichrist; the Holy Spirit and the False Prophet.
 It is not between Heaven and earth, as though when we go to Heaven the battle will have been won.